-Prior to the closing of this offering, our sponsor may loan us funds to be used for a portion of the expenses of this offering.
+Our sponsor may loan us funds to be used for a portion of the expenses of this offering.
 These loans would be non-interest bearing, unsecured and are due at the earlier of March 31, 2022 or the closing of this offering.